The Transition Plan (Disability Locality Teams and Transitions)

 The advocacy duty

-Where the young person lacks capacity (or competence under the age of 16) you should consider whether an independent advocate is required to maximise their involvement.
+Where the young person lacks capacity (or competence under the age of 16) you should consider whether an independent advocate is required to ensure their involvement.

 If the young person is under 16